psychemist/Computer-Programming-Free-Resources/README.md

 - There is no speed limit so you can go as fast or as slow as you need; the point is to *understand the fundamentals*.
 - Practice is 100% better than memorization.
 You learn by **failing** and **doing**.
 You'll find this out soon enough.
 - I will be arranging them in the order I *wish* I had taken them in, not in the order I took them because I now understand the flow and I can better see the link between topics.
-Kowledge builds on knowledge.
+Knowledge builds upon knowledge.
 I advice you do same.
 - All courses on edX and Coursera have a free version but you can apply for financial aid or to be an auditor to get access to assignments and certificates.
 That is not totally necessary.
 Be on the lookout for scholarships from companies too, they are always flying around.
 - These are not the alpha and omega for learning.
 They are resources that left a lasting, good impression.
 I am only able to say this because I have spent